 The multi-criterion kinemage shows the Cα backbone, with all-atom clashes as hotpink spikes, bad Cβ deviations as magenta balls, and poor rotamers as gold sidechains (Ramachandran outliers would be flagged by heavy green lines, and bad bond angles in blue or red).
 Again, the two Thr and the chain termini show up clearly as clusters of problems.
 Go to Lys 2 (either locate it visually and right click to center, or use "Find point" on the "Edit" menu) and turn on buttons for mainchain, sidechain, H's, and water rather than Cαs.

 Go to the EDS (http://eds.bmc.uu.se) Electron Density Server and type in 1bkr.
-Choose "Maps" on the lefthand list, ask for 2Fo-Fc in O format, and download the result (right-click).
-Ask for Fo-Fc, download, and exit the browser.
-You should now have a PDB file with H atoms, a multi-kin, and two map files for 1bkr in your working directory.
-[The last three files are compressed as *.gz, but you won't need to unzip them.]
+Choose "Maps" on the lefthand list, ask for 2Fo-Fc in O format, download the result (right-click), and exit the browser.
+You should now have a PDB file with H atoms, a multi-kin, and a map file for 1bkr in your working directory.
+[The last two files are compressed as *.gz, but you won't need to unzip them.]